vGsteiger/Lucky38/README.md

 8. The player can then either cash out or play again.

 ## Interface
-The game can be played via remix by connecting to the contract address and having a metamask add on on the rinkeby testnet with sufficient funds.
+The game can be played via remix by connecting to the contract address and having a metamask addon on the rinkeby testnet with sufficient funds.

-## Demo
-The demo will be aviable soon.

 ## About the Project:
 This was a project for the lecture 52354-01 Smart Contracts and Decentralized Blockchain Applications in the autumn semester of 2019.